samubernard/odexp/README.md

 * ``s`` [**msg**] Snapshot of current simulation and parameter values with optional **msg**
 * ``t`` [**t0**] **t1** Set time span from **t0** to **t1**.
 By default t0 is not changed.
 Final time **t1** must be larger than **t0**.
 * ``u`` Toggle add curves to plot (on/off).
 When curves is on, plotted datasets are saved and replotted at each new plot command.
 Set curves on to plot different solutions of the system.
-(To plot different variables of the same solutions, use freeze).
+(To plot different variables of the same solutions, use hold).
 * ``ur``, ``uc`` Removes all added curves and set curves off.
 * ``v`` , 2 , 3 {**i**|**x**} {**j**|**y**} [{**k**|**z**}]
 Set 2D/3D view, x-axis to index **i** (variable **x**), y-axis to **j** (variable **y**),